 You can find out what lies behind that curious red door in the Red Lodge Museum which is set in a historic family home.

 Here you can discover 400 years of history.
 Park Street is also one of my favourite streets in Bristol.

 You’ll find a wealth of vintage shops, second-hand books stores, Banksy, art shops, and vinyl.
 Plus, incredible bars like the Instagrammable Florist Café.

 The Norman Bristol Cathedral on College Green, with its immense architecture, is also worth a look along with the Bristol Art Gallery Museum.

 You can head down to Bristol Harbour Dock to enjoy one of the most scenic walks in the city and explore the colourful houses in Cliftonwood Crescent.

 A visit to the Clifton Suspension Bridge is always an adventure.
 It’s free to cross and here you’ll get the best views of the Avon Gorge!

 Or, why not head up to Cabot Tower?!
 This is the highest point in all of Bristol.
-From this lookout you can see 360 degree views of city and beyond.
+From this lookout, you can see 360-degree views of the city and beyond.
 Click here to read my complete guide.